Radiative processes of single and entangled detectors on circular trajectories in (2+1) dimensional Minkowski spacetime: Introduction

 With the above motivations in mind, in this work, we examine the response of the so-called Unruh-DeWitt detectors that are coupled to a massless, quantum scalar field through a monopole interaction and are in motion on circular trajectories in Minkowski spacetime.
 The Unruh-DeWitt monopole detectors are the simplest of the different possible detectors in the sense that they are coupled linearly to the quantum field~\cite{Unruh:1976db,DeWitt:1980hx}.
 We evaluate the infinite time as well as the finite time response of these detectors.
-We shall work with Gaussian window functions to switch the detectors on for a finite time interval (for early discussions in this context, see Ref.~\cite{Svaiter:1992xt,Higuchi:1993cya,Sriramkumar:1994pb}; for recent discussions, see Refs.~\cite{Ng:2018drz,Picanco:2020api,Tjoa:2020eqh, Robbins:2020jca,Foo:2021gkl}).
+We shall work with Gaussian window functions to switch the detectors on for a finite time interval (for early discussions in this context, see Ref.~\cite{Svaiter:1992xt,Higuchi:1993cya,Sriramkumar:1994pb}; for recent discussions, see Ref.~\cite{Costa:2020aqa}).
 For mathematical convenience, we shall work in $(2+1)$-spacetime dimensions, and calculate the transition probability rate of the detectors in the Minkowski vacuum and in a thermal bath.
+We should mention that our focus on the $(2+1)$-dimensional case is also motivated by its extensive consideration in models of analogue gravity (in this regard, see Ref.~\cite{Sanchez-Kuntz:2022gds} and the references therein).
 After discussing the case of a single detector, we shall go on to calculate the transition probability rate of two detectors that are assumed to be in an entangled initial state, a situation that has drawn considerable attention in the literature over the last few years (in this regard, see, for example, Refs.~\cite{Hu:2015lda,Menezes:2015uaa,Arias:2015moa,Flores-Hidalgo:2015urj, Menezes:2015iva,Menezes:2015veo,Rizzuto:2016ijj,Rodriguez-Camargo:2016fbq, Zhou:2016urt,Cai:2017jan,Liu:2018zod,Zhou:2020oqa,Barman:2021oum}; for a discussion on entangled detectors in circular motion, see, for instance, Refs.~\cite{Costa:2020aqa,Zhang:2020xvo}).
 We shall focus on the excitation of the detector (i.e. it absorbs than emits quanta) due to its interaction with the quantum field and its motion.
 As we shall illustrate, when the detectors are in circular motion and are switched on for an infinite time interval, generically, the transition probability rate of the detectors in the Minkowski vacuum and in the thermal bath is higher when the energy gap between the two levels of the detectors is smaller and the velocity of the detector is larger.
-We also find that, in a thermal bath, the response of the detectors is higher when the temperature of the bath is larger, when the detectors remain switched on for an infinite time interval.
+We also find that, in a thermal bath, when the detectors remain switched on for an infinite time interval, the higher the temperature of the bath, the higher is response of the detectors.
 Interestingly, we find that the transition probability rate of the detectors in the Minkowski vacuum are higher when they are switched on for a shorter time interval, and we should point out that similar phenomenon has also been noticed previously in the literature (see, for instance, Refs.~\cite{Sriramkumar:1994pb,Louko:2006zv,Satz:2006kb,Brown:2012pw}).
 The corresponding transition probability rate in a thermal bath exhibits a more complex behavior, with the transition probability rate being higher when the temperature is higher provided the energy gap is large, while the behavior can be reversed for lower energy gaps, depending on the temperature.
 We also discuss different aspects of the total transition probability rate of the detectors for specific transitions from the symmetric and anti-symmetric entangled states to the collective excited state due to the presence of the thermal bath and the Gaussian switching function.